1ebobski/mesto/README.md

 # mesto

-This is a final project I did during Yandex.Praktikum front-end course I took.
+This is a v0.1.0 release of final project I did during Yandex.Praktikum front-end course.
 This project in particular is dedicated to 3 topics:

 1. Mudules in JS
 2. Webpack